Operation Bulbasket: Withdrawal

-The 2nd SS Panzer Division, during their advance to Normandy, was responsible for the Tulle murders on 9 June 1944 and the massacre at the village of Oradour-sur-Glane on 10 June.
-The 2nd SS Panzer Division was responsible for the capture of the Special Operations Executive agent Violette Szabo on 10 June 1944.
+The 2nd SS Panzer Division, advancing to Normandy, was responsible for the Tulle murders on 9 June 1944 and the massacre at the village of Oradour-sur-Glane on 10 June.
+The Division was also responsible for the capture of the Special Operations Executive agent Violette Szabo on 10 June 1944.
 They handed her over to the Sicherheitsdienst security police in Limoges; she was later executed.

 Aftermath

-In December 1944, after the German Army had been driven from the area, men working in the forest near St Sauvant discovered an area of broken branches and disturbed earth.
+In December 1944, after the German Army had been driven from the area, men working in the forest near St Sauvant found an area of broken branches and disturbed earth.
 They started to examine the site and discovered what remained of a number of bodies.
 The local police force were informed and on 18 December started excavating the grave.
-A number of corpses were still wearing Allied uniform; most of their identity tags had been removed but two remained which identified them as members of Operation Bulbasket, while another was identified by his name inside the battle dress tunic.
+A number of corpses were still wearing Allied uniforms.
+Most had their identity tags removed but two remained, which identified them as members of Operation Bulbasket, while another was identified by his name inside his battle dress tunic.
 A further body in civilian clothing was identified as that of Second Lieutenant Bundy.

 The bodies of the 31 executed men were taken to Rom and reburied with full military honours in the village cemetery.
-The body of Lieutenant Stephens, who had been beaten to death, is in the village cemetery in Verrières.
-The bodies of the three men executed in the hospital, despite not being found, were commemorated with a memorial plaque which was erected beside the Special Air Service graves in Rom cemetery.
+The body of Lieutenant Stephens, who had been beaten to death, is interred in Verrières village cemetery.
+The bodies of the three soldiers executed by lethal injection in the hospital were never found, but the men are commemorated with a memorial plaque erected beside the Special Air Service graves in Rom cemetery.